mon-gmx/mon-gmx/README.md

 I am going home.

 After 5 long years (that felt like 10), I am going home.
 I came to the US with close to no idea on how life would be and as challenging it has been, it has been the opportunity of a lifetime.
 I regret not having done more of this time, cannot admit I was complacient, however the opportunities and the migratory situation hardly aligned so I did as much as my situation, intellect and skill allowed me, and it was as people likes to say: a net positive.
-I made a bunch of mistakes, I made no friends, many new contact, I went through a lot and I learned a vast amount of things, a new working culture (Silicon Valley one), a different comunity, a whole different set of rules, I became more critical on many things, I kind of fell in love with what America can offer (not to say its astonishing national parks) I truly enjoyed contributing to the American economy and learning what opportunity can actually bring in people's life.
+I made a bunch of mistakes, I made no friends, many new contacts, I went through a lot and I learned a vast amount of things, a new working culture (Silicon Valley one), a different comunity, a whole different set of rules, a whole different way of doing things, I became more critical on many subjects, I kind of fell in love with what America can offer (not to say its astonishing national parks) I truly enjoyed contributing to the American economy and learning what opportunity can actually bring in people's life.
 It was eye opening from the first day.
+Why am I going back then?
+Because no matter how good it is (and it is great, probably the best in the world), it is not my home.

 My mind is filled with gratitude and a bit of anxiety on what's to come.